 The most satisfying part of being a therapist is seeing people grow and change in ways they’ve wanted to but had never envisioned to be possible.
 I love hearing that people don’t need me anymore!
 They can succeed through life’s challenges with tools they’ve gathered in our time together.
 This means that I’ve done my job.

-I invite you to find out more about how I work regarding fees and discounts. *Please note that I currently am not in-network with any insurance companies.*
+I invite you to find out more about how I work regarding fees. *Please note that I am not in-network with any insurance companies.*

-While I am honored to work with people from all walks of life, as a therapist I consider my specialty to be working with LGBT+ (Lesbian, Gay, Bisexual, Transgender, Asexual +) individuals, including gender nonconforming (GNC), bigender, agender, and non-binary folks.
+While I am honored to work with people from all walks of life, as a therapist I consider my specialty to be working with LGBT+ (Lesbian, Gay, Bisexual, Transgender, Asexual +) individuals, including gender nonconforming (GNC), bigender, genderfluid, genderqueer, agender, and non-binary folks; I have been working with this community since 2014.
 Though I identify as cisgender and straight, I became drawn to this population professionally and personally, because I discovered throughout the years that many of my loved ones identify as LGBT+ and I wanted to stand alongside them in the fight for equality.
-In my studies, among many other topics, I conducted research on gay men’s coming out experiences.
+In my graduate studies, among many other topics, I conducted research on gay men’s coming out experiences.
 Find out more about LGBT affirmative counseling, trans-affirming counseling or asexual affirming counseling.

 I also am passionate about counseling and therapy related to women’s issues, and I have a special interest in working with HSPs (Highly Sensitive Persons).
 For information on these issues and much more, check out my blog.
 If you need help now, there are therapy resources in Seattle for you.

 I am a Licensed Mental Health Counselor Associate (MC60476809) in Washington State, and a board certified counselor (330387) by the National Board for Certified Counselors.
 I am a professional member of the American Counseling Association.
 You may verify my credentials as an LMHCA and board certified counselor.